J-Rios/uTLGBotLib-arduino/README.md

 - Defines must be passed to compiler by flag (-DUTLGBOT_NO_DEBUG -DUTLGBOT_MEMORY_LEVEL=2).
 Note that define in source code won't work as expected due utlgbot.cpp is compiled independent of main.cpp and that cause different definitions of memory levels from each file compiled.

-- Arduino IDE doesn't support a simple way to use global defines, so don't expect this previous characteristics to be used on it (if you want to, maybe try to add them using "build.extra_flags" inside core specifica platform.txt file).
+- Recommended to use platformio.
+Arduino IDE doesn't support a simple way to use global defines, so don't expect this previous characteristics to be used on it (if you want to, maybe try to add them using "build.extra_flags" inside core specifica platform.txt file).